Biography of Marylou DiPietro

 Off-Broadway staged readings of Black Butterflies, DiPietro’s play based on the life of Rose Williams, Tennessee Williams’s sister and muse, took place at the Abingdon Theatre in October 2014 and the Peter Jay Sharp Theater in December 2015.
 The short, one-act version of her newest play, Bone on Bone, was produced at Manhattan Repertory Theatre in November, 2016.

 In April, 2017 an off-Broadway reading of the full-length version of Bone on Bone, directed by Emmy Award winning director, Mary Lou Belli, took place at the The Road Theatre in Los Angeles.
 The first full production of Bone on Bone will be produced at the Broadway Bound Theater Festival in August 2017.

 Ms. DiPietro’s poetry, fiction, and non-fiction have appeared in numerous magazines and anthologies.
 She collaborated, as writer, producer, and project director, with Boston artist Marguerite McDonald on Snow on the Brain: Living with Multiple Sclerosis.
 The World Premiere of Snow on the Brain took place in April 2012 at the Open Door Gallery in Boston, Massachusetts.

 She has two grown children and lives with her husband in Harrisville, New Hampshire where she splits her time between writing, painting, and working as a C.A.S.A./Guardian Ad Latium (Court Appointed Special Advocate for abused and neglected children).

-She is a member of the Dramatist Guild and The Field.
+She is a member of the Dramatist Guild.